waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **2F Western Barrier:** The switch at (2, 17) is empty, but the barrier is already cleared.
 This puzzle is solved.

 ## Current Puzzle: Victory Road 1F
+- **Key Insight #1 (Misinterpretation):** I previously misinterpreted the output of the `landmass_analyzer`.
+The tool correctly identified that the western and eastern ground-floor areas are **two separate, disconnected landmasses**.
+- **Key Insight #2 (The True Path):** The only way to progress from the entrance (western landmass) to the ladder at (2, 2) is to use the elevated platforms.
+The path involves going up steps (e.g., at (6, 14)), traversing the platform, and using a one-way drop to reach the northern ground area where the ladder is.
-- **Key Insight #1 (The Trap):** Pushing the western boulder at (3, 11) onto the switch at (3, 10) is a trap.
-It permanently blocks the path to the ladder at (2, 2) until the puzzle is reset by leaving the map.
+- **Key Insight #3 (The Trap):** Pushing the western boulder at (3, 11) is a trap that blocks the path to the ladder.
+The solution is to leave it alone.
+The boulder puzzle on this floor is not required to reach the exit ladder.
-- **Key Insight #2 (Connectivity):** The `landmass_analyzer` tool has confirmed that the western and eastern ground-floor areas of Victory Road 1F are a single, connected landmass.
-The path is blocked by the movable boulder at (6, 16).
-- **Current Hypothesis:** Pushing the boulder at (6, 16) south to (6, 17) will clear the path to the eastern side of the room.
-From there, the eastern boulder puzzle can be solved.
 - **Current Plan:**
-    1. Get into position at (6, 15) to push the boulder at (6, 16).
-    2. Push the boulder south to (6, 17).
-    3. Navigate to the steps at (16, 8) to reach the eastern elevated platform.
+    1. Navigate from the current position to the ladder at (2, 2) via the elevated platforms.
-    4. Get into position to push the boulder at (15, 3).
-    5. Push the boulder to the switch at (18, 14) and observe the result.

 # IV.
 Battle Intelligence
 ## A. Type Effectiveness Chart (OBSERVATION-ONLY)